Competitions and Challenges

 About Us is inviting pupils and students throughout the UK to create a poem or a Scratch coding project on the theme of ‘Connectivity and the Universe’ – inspired by our infinite connections to our planet, the wider cosmos and each other.
 The best entries will win prizes including books, tech goodies and talent development opportunities from The Poetry Society and Stemettes, and the winning poems will also be published in an anthology.

 The competition is open to anyone aged 4–18 in the UK, and all entrants will receive an e-certificate for taking part.
 Poems must be no more than 20 lines, and Scratch coding projects must be no more than 90 seconds long.
-Schools that send entries to the competition will be entered into a prize draw to win a free workshop.

 Full details of the competition and how to enter are available at the About Us website